gerh1992/challenge_halo/README.md

 # Challenge halo
-This repo contains a simple api server in front of redis, [design instructions](instructions.txt)
+This repo contains a simple api server to interact with a message queue that uses redis, [design instructions](instructions.txt)

 ### Prerequisites
 [Docker](https://docs.docker.com/engine/install/)